El Rushbo here, indeed, crouching down to reach the golden EIB microphone because this boom is like Bill Clinton after a trip to the bedroom.

 It used to be we had a nation of people like that in leadership positions.

-Now they're so few that General Russell Honore is one of the only few guys news media can find that is willing to speak as an authority with confidence and assuredness about what the right thing to do is in any given crisis.
+Now there's so few that General Russell Honoray is one of the only few guys news media can find that is willing to speak as an authority with confidence and assuredness about what the right thing to do is in any given crisis.

 We don't have people with those kind of guts.

-We don't have people that kind of confidence anymore.
+We don't have people with that kind of confidence anymore.

 They're afraid of offending whoever's going to offend if they speak with any authority about matters in which they do have expertise.

-I'm I'm sure the CDC guy knows a hell of a lot more than we do about this disease, but look at how he has to couch everything he says because who it might offend and it might bonish him and it might get him in trouble if he's just always he's got to say contradicting things and conflicting things that make him look like an idiot because he feels the need to be politically correct, even in the face of a disease like this.
+But look at how he has to couch everything he says because who it might offend and it might bother him and it might get him in trouble if he's always he's got to say contradicting things and conflicting things that make him look like an idiot because he feels the need to be politically correct, even in the face of a disease like this.

 And it, by the way, gets in the way of us dealing honestly with terrorists and our enemies.

-I'm telling you, this is this is gonna be this is gonna be so damn destructive if we don't stop this stuff and get a handle on it pretty soon.
+I'm telling you, this is going to be so damn destructive if we don't stop this stuff and get a handle on it pretty soon.

 And it was so unnecessary.

-This is what bugs a Republican Party won't even go out and characterize these people as what they are.
+This is what bugs the Republican Party won't even go out and characterize these people as what they are.

-Okay, quickly, I want to grab uh Stephen in Cleveland.
+Okay, quickly, I want to grab Stephen in Cleveland.

 Stephen, hi, great to have you on the program, sir.